SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

       .format(first_name, last_name, age, town))
 ```

-Here is the result which we will get after execution of this example:
+Here is the result that we will get after the execution of this example:

 ![](/assets/chapter-2-1-images/00.Placeholders-01.png)